|

 Novice

-– has some experience with playing in more than one tuning ,
+– has some experience with playing in more than one tuning , knows some basic strums and chords, can play easy melodies.

 Intermediate

-familiar with chords and different right and left-hand techniques.
+– has experience playing in several different tunings, familiar with chords and different right and left-hand techniques.

 Advanced

-– is comfortable playing in a variety of styles and tunings;
+– is comfortable playing in a variety of styles and tunings; the accomplished musician, ready for more challenging techniques and

 repertoire.